azret/Mini-LM-L6-v2/README.md

 ## Overview

-This repository provides a self-contained implementation of the [**all-MiniLM-L6-v2**](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2), designed for generating high-quality sentence embeddings.
-The model is optimized for efficiency and performance, making it suitable for various natural language processing tasks such as semantic search, clustering, and classification.
+This repository provides a self-contained implementation of the [**all-MiniLM-L6-v2**](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) inference, designed for generating quality sentence embeddings.

+The goal is to not rely on OpenAI or other third-party services due to cost, latency, privacy, and data security concerns.

+This is especially important for applications that require processing sensitive information or need to operate in environments with strict data governance policies.

 ## Dependencies